Kingscote is currently closed to the public.

 Kingscote will offer guided tours Saturdays & Sundays at 10:30 a.m., 11:30 a.m., 1:30 p.m., 2:30 p.m., 3:30 p.m. & 4:30 p.m.

 Each tour is limited to 12 persons.
 Tours are based on a first-come, first-served basis and may sell out.

 We suggest ticket holders visit Kingscote between 10 a.m. – 11 a.m. to reserve a tour spot for that same day and return later at their scheduled tour time.

 Take a virtual tour of Kingscote by clicking here

 Kingscote is a landmark of the Gothic Revival style in American architecture.
 Its appearance in Newport marked the beginning of the "cottage boom" that would distinguish the town as a veritable laboratory for the design of picturesque houses throughout the 19th century.

-In 1839 Southern planter George Noble Jones commissioned architect Richard Upjohn to design a summer cottage along a country road, known as Bellevue Avenue, on the outskirts of town.
+In 1839 Southern planter George Noble Jones commissioned architect Richard Upjohn to design a summer cottage along a country road, known as Bellevue Avenue, on the outskirts of Newport.
 Upjohn created a highly original "cottage orne," or ornamental cottage, in the Gothic Revival style.
 The general effect was romantic - a fanciful composition of towers, windows, Gothic arches and porch roofs inspired by medieval tournament tents.

 The house remained in the King family until 1972, when the last descendant left it to the Preservation Society.
 Today, Kingscote is a National Historic Landmark.
 It is a rare example of a Gothic Revival house and landscape setting preserved intact with original family collections.

-Kingscote is open seasonally.
 Please check the operating schedule for tour dates and times.
+Free parking is available.